computationalmystic/semester-project/design-doc-template-sprint-1.md

 ### User Interface Files

+1. first one
+2. second one
+3. etc.

 ### Model Files (Database Access)

+1. first one
+2. second one
+3. etc

 ### Controller Files (API or other)

+1. first one
+2. second one
+3. etc.

 ## Describe languages you need to use, and any gaps in skills on your team.

+1. first language
+    - how you will use examples or learn what you need
+2. second language
+    - how you will use examples or learn what you need
+3. Skill gaps, if any, otherwise specify who is doing what
+    - name
+    - name
+    - skill gap